How engagement surveys can reinforce the status quo

 It identifies patterns across the whole organisation to enable the organisation to better:

-The diagnostic enables critical thinking and reflection rather than “quick answers” and is, therefore, a developmental intervention in itself.
+The Insights Diagnostic enables critical thinking and reflection rather than “quick answers” and is, therefore, a developmental intervention in itself.